We get a lot of questions in our e-mail about Lumineers. Let me tell you what I think about them.

 For comparison, below is a case done with another brand of ultra-thin veneers, done by an expert cosmetic dentist in our mynewsmile.com network, and the results are truly beautiful.
 Alexandra came to Dr. J. Fred Arnold, of Lexington, Kentucky, immediately after getting her braces off.
 She was pleased that her teeth were straight, but felt they were too small and that she showed too much gum when smiling.
 She was getting ready to leave for college and hoped Dr. Arnold could improve her smile even more.

 Dr. Arnold did 12 ultra-thin porcelain veneers with no tooth preparation, but did not use the Lumineers brand.
 Instead, he used his master ceramist, Mike Morris.
 He also performed a gum lift.
 Alexandra was thrilled with the final result.
-To read more about Dr. Arnold, please visit our Kentucky page.
+To read more about Dr. Arnold, click here.

 This is truly a lovely result.
 I honestly must say that I have never seen a beautiful result with Lumineers.
 But I have seen gorgeous work with other ultra-thin porcelains, some, like the above case, using a no-preparation technique.